Skip to main content

 Required Experience

-- A minimum education required is a bachelor’s degree in social services, medical assistance programs, services, or health care services or a closely related field.
+• A minimum education required is a master’s degree in counseling, marriage and family therapy, psychology, social work, or a closely related field.

 Additional Information